Skip to content

 • inValue: A string containing the SQL statement used to generate the less-than condition.

-• condition: A boolean value controlling whether to apply this less-than condition.
+• condition: A boolean value that controls whether to apply this less-than condition.

 Examples